Governor of Ohio: Qualifications

+Election

+The governor of Ohio is elected by popular vote to a four-year term, which is renewable once consecutively.
+There is no limit on amount of terms served non-consecutively.
+The next gubernatorial election will take place on November 3, 2026.

 Succession

 Should the office of governor become vacant due to death, resignation, or conviction of impeachment, the lieutenant governor assumes the title of governor.
-Should the office of lieutenant governor also become vacant, the president of the senate becomes the acting governor.
+After the lieutenant governor, the president of the senate and the speaker of the house would be, respectively, the next two in line to the governorship.
 If the vacancy of both offices took place during the first twenty months of the term, a special election is to be held on the next even-numbered year to elect new officers to serve out the current term.
-Prior to 1851, the speaker of the senate acted as governor for the term.
-Since 1978, the governor and lieutenant governor have been elected on the same ticket; prior to then, they could be (and often were) members of different parties.